For the key simulation concepts to consider before making these choices, see Important Concepts and Choices in Physical Simulation.

 The Partitioning solver lets you increase real-time simulation speed by partitioning the entire system of equations corresponding to a Simscape network into a cascade of smaller equation systems.
 Not all networks can be partitioned.
 However, when a system can be partitioned, this solver provides a significant increase in real-time simulation speed.
 For more information, see Increase Simulation Speed Using the Partitioning Solver.

 Regardless of which local solver you choose, the Backward Euler method is always applied:

 Right at the start of simulation.

 Right after an instantaneous change, when the corresponding block undergoes an internal discrete change.
-Such changes include clutches locking and unlocking, valve actuators opening and closing, and the switching of the Asynchronous Sample & Hold block.
+Such changes include clutches locking and unlocking, valve actuators opening and closing, and the switching of the PS Asynchronous Sample & Hold block.